Did you know that most people use their fire pits more in the fall? However, fire pits can be used during any season for some backyard fun.

 If you’re looking for a more natural way to fuel your fire pit, charcoal may be the way to go.
 Charcoal is made from wood that has been burned in a low-oxygen environment, which results in a more efficient burn.

-There are two types of charcoal: lump and briquettes.
-Lump charcoal is made from whole pieces of wood that have been burned down, while briquettes are made from sawdust or other wood waste that’s compacted and held together with binders.
-Lump charcoal is generally considered the better option as it burns hotter and cleaner than briquettes.
-However, it can be more expensive and difficult to find.
-Briquettes are more commonly found at your local hardware store but they don’t burn as hot or clean as lump charcoal.
+Lump charcoal is made from whole pieces of wood that have been burned down, while charcoal briquettes are made from sawdust or other wood waste that’s compacted and held together with binders.

 Wood Briquettes

-Wood briquettes are made from sawdust or other wood waste and they are compressed into a solid block.
+Wood briquettes are made from sawdust or other wood waste and compressed into a solid block.
+They’re often used instead of logs but tend to break apart easily and can be messy.
+[Baker (1982)]

 Wood Pellets